aviramha/talks/rust-meetup-il-december/slides.md

 ---

-# We used all dark features in 2 snippets!
+# We used all dark features in few snippets!

 - syscalls